-But if you keep an open mind, you see what really needs to be done.
-So in this case you may instead think: Did you package those mixes well enough?
+But if you keep an open mind, you see what needs to be done.
+So during this case, you will instead think: Did you package those mixes well enough?
 Did you follow up politely?
 Did you listen to feedback?
 Did you make a list of 10 things you could do better next time?
 Is this even the right way to go about getting booked?

 But if you blamed your initial lack of success on others, you wouldn't have asked yourself any of these things.
 Instead, you'll have blamed your failure on people who you cannot change.
 Stalemate.

-Try this instead: Realise that you make your own luck.
-Get up each day asking yourself how you can improve, where you can do better.
+Try this instead: Realise that you just build your luck.
+Get up day by day asking yourself however you'll improve, wherever you'll do higher.

-I remember my first job out of school, sub-editing on a computer music magazine (sub editing means writing the captions, headlines and so on, and correcting people's writing style so their work is good enough to be published).
-Over a number of years I went from happy in my job to utterly miserable, and boy did I let people know!
+I remember my first job out of school, sub-editing on a computer music magazine (sub-editing means writing the captions, headlines and so on, and correcting people's writing style so their work is good enough to be published).
+Over a variety of years, I went from happy in my job to completely miserable, and boy did I let folks know!

-One time, one of my colleagues said to me: "Phil, if you're so f___ing unhappy in this job, do something about it.
+One time, one in each of my colleagues came to me: "Phil, if you are thus releasing sad during this job, do one thing regarding it.
 Leave!
 You're dragging us all down!"

 It hit me like a ton of bricks.
 And here's the lesson: Complaining, like swearing, is tempting, because short-term, it makes you feel better.
-But it's insidious, because it legitimises the status quo.
-It allows you to stand still instead of fixing the real problem.
+But it's insidious because it legitimizes the status quo.
+It permits you to square still rather than fixing the real downside.

-What really got me about my colleague's dressing down of me (thanks, Paul) was that I didn't want to be that person who made other people miserable - quite the opposite.
+What got me about my colleague's dressing down of me (thanks, Paul) was that I didn't want to be that person who made other people miserable - quite the opposite.
 I wanted to inspire people!
-I didn't know it, but that single moment shaped the way I was to carry on in life from there on in.
+I did not are aware of it, however, that single moment formed the method I used to be to hold on in life from there on in.

-I learned that if you refuse to complain, you're forced to look at why you feel the way you do.
+I learned that if you refuse to complain, you are forced to seem at why you're feeling the method you are doing.
 From there comes action.
-Within 18 months of that conversation, I was a full-time DJ...
+Within eighteen months of that speech communication, I was a full-time DJ...

-The fact that we can get out of bed, eat something, get clean, and head off out of our homes, knowing we'll be returning later with little chance of anything really bad having happened to us, means we are all - each and every single one of us, and yes, that means you reading this right now - the lucky ones.
+The fact that we will get out of bed, eat something, get clean, and head off out of our homes, knowing we'll be returning later with little chance of anything really unhealthy having happened to the United States, means we are all - each single one of us, and yes, that means you reading this right now - the lucky ones.

-Sure, you want to be a DJ more than anything in your life.
+Sure, you would like to be a DJ quite something in your life.
 Sure, it's hard.
-Yup, I know you can't just go to college and earn a bit of paper that gets you a private jet and a calendar full of festival gigs.
+Yup, I do know you cannot simply attend faculty and earn a touch of paper that gets you a non-public jet and a calendar filled with pageant gigs.
 But the fact that you even have a chance to try is an immeasurable privilege.

 Here's the thing: By being grateful for what you've got, you're opening yourself up to the inevitability that one day you're going to lose it all.
 You're not here forever.
 None of us are.

-Your precious time here is a gift, and that realisation makes you a more generous, warm, and yes, grateful person.
-The outcome of that is that you enjoy each second of your journey.
+Your precious time here could be a gift, and that realization makes you a more generous, warm, and yes, grateful person.
+The outcome of that's that you just get pleasure from every second of your journey.
 It's just that - your journey.
-Every up and down, every setback, ever laughable failure, every little win: you'll see them for what they are: Things to be grateful for.
+Every up and down, every setback, ever a laughable failure, every little win: you'll see them for what they are: Things to be grateful for.

-I read that as: Be grateful for them.
-That way you'll enjoy the journey, uncharted though it is.
-And there are few careers where the journey is as hard to chart as that of the DJ.
+I read that as Be grateful for them.
+That method you will get pleasure from the journey, uncharted though it is.
+And there area unit few careers wherever the journey is as laborious to chart like that of the DJ.
 There's nothing predictable about the rise to success in this profession.
 If you want it, you need to learn this one early.

-There are all kinds of things that mean we aren't where we want to be in our DJing. we may get crowds who don't want to dance, feel we need to play music we don't like, only be able to afford gear we feel is sub-standard, see other people where we want to be and wonder how long it'll take for us to get there, have to fight to get paid, and so on and so on.
+Their area unit every kind of thing that means we tend to are not wherever we wish to be in our DJing.
+We may get crowds who don't want to dance, feel we need to play music we don't like, only be able to afford gear we feel is sub-standard, see other people where we want to be and wonder how long it'll take for us to get there, have to fight to get paid, and so on and so on.

 But I guarantee you that if you take ownership of all the problems that befall you, try not to complain, and see something to be grateful for every day, you'll be happier, more productive, and more able to stand the pace.
-And while not everyone with these qualities becomes a great DJ, every great DJ has them.
+And whereas not everybody with these qualities becomes an excellent DJ, each nice DJ has them.